rubocode/frontier.nvim/doc/design/strategy.md

 This is simply indirection via an interface.
-However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in dynamic language such as _Lua_.
+However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in a dynamic language such as _Lua_.

 > So everybody is in a hurry, and many of our clients want to do
 > things in less time.